 To learn more about state comparison and deferral in dbt, read the docs on state.

-As an extension of the Slim CI feature, dbt Cloud can rerun and retest only the things that failed and had errors.
+As an extension of the Slim CI feature, dbt Cloud can rerun and retest only the things that are fresher compared to a previous run.

 More example commands in Pro-tips for workflows.

 Reconnecting your dbt project to use dbt Cloud's native integration with GitHub, GitLab, or Azure DevOps

 If your dbt project relies the generic git clone method that clones using SSH and deploy keys to connect to your dbt repo, you need to disconnect your repo and reconnect it using the native GitHub, GitLab, or Azure DevOps integration in order to enable dbt Cloud Slim CI.

 Once you're in the repository page, click Edit and then click Disconnect Repository at the bottom.

 Confirm that you'd like to disconnect your repository.
 You should then see a new Configure a repository link in your old repository's place.
 Click through to the configuration page:

 Select the GitHub, GitLab, or AzureDevOps tab and reselect your repository.
 That should complete the setup and enable you to use webhooks in your jobs configuration.